yeguang-xue/yeguang-xue.github.io/_posts/2020-11-26-ansible-overview.md

 - **Filters** are used to modify variables and are separated from the variable by a pipe symbol (\|).
 Filters are handy for text manipulation, pattern matching/search/replace, and much more.
 - **Tests** are used to test a variable against a common expression.
 They are useful in conditionals which will be introduced later.

-Note that Ansible not only include standard filters/tests shipped with Jinja2, but also add lots of additional Ansible-specific filters/tests.
+Note that Ansible not only include standard filters/tests shipped with Jinja2, but also add lots of additional Ansible specific filters/tests.
 Check both Jinja2 Docs[2] and Ansible User Guide[3] when you try to find a specific filter/test that suites your problem.

 #### Key Concepts